ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 A bigger problem, in many cases, is that the divergence may be infinite if the [support](https://en.wikipedia.org/wiki/Support_(mathematics)) of $P$ and $Q$ are not equal.
 Below we sketch three examples of 1D distributions for which $D_{KL}(P \| Q) = D_{KL}(Q \| P) = +\infty$.

-{% include image.html url="/itsneuronalblog/code/ot/schematic_1d.png" width="500px" title="Three example distribution pairs, who are infinitely \"far apart\" according to KL divergence."%}
+{% include image.html url="/itsneuronalblog/code/ot/schematic_1d.png" width="500px" title="Examples with infinite KL divergence" description="These example 1D density functions are infinitely \"far apart\" according to KL divergence."%}

 Intuitively, some of these distribution pairs seem "closer" to each other than others.
 But the KL divergence says that they are all infinitely far apart.